 The third reason is deviance.
-The early part of this chapter showed that similarity lead ttraction.
+The early part of this chapter showed that similarity leads to attraction.
 Dissimilarity leads to rejection.
-Children who are different in any way are prone to be rejected by others.
+Children who are different are prone to be rejected by others.
 Regardless of whether they look different, talk differently, have an unusual family, or act in unusual ways, differentness invites rejection.
 Children at both extremes of intellectual ability are rejected, which again suggests that being different from the average or typical is enough to cause rejection.